 8: Great.
 These games are not only fun to play but very well designed examples of their genre.
 They may be held back by less than stellar execution in a single area, a slight lack of content, or a handful of minor bugs but nothing that overshadows a high quality experience.
 Fans of the genre will definitely want to give this game a play.

 7: Good.
 These are quality games that are fun to play and do a few things well.
-They may be uneven experiences where certain areas outshine others, or games that do many things effectively, but perhaps lack an overall polish.
+They may be average or uneven experiences where certain areas outshine others, or games that do many things effectively, but perhaps lack an overall polish.
 Bugs may be present, but not game altering.
 Fans of the genre should find the game worthwhile.

 6: Passable.
 These are ok experiences that may perform well in one area but mediocre in others.
 There may be memorable moments sprinkled in the game.
 Bugs may be present, some potentially annoying.
 May be a game most enjoyed by a niche section of the genre, because of a singular element, story or setting.